sparkbox/apprenticeships/topics/README.md

 * Game of Life - Review: code review your project with your technical director
 * [Ruby Warriors][]
 * Game of Life - Refactor: implement changes discussed in review
-* Book Reviews - add to weekly journal (all books assigned above).
+* Book Reviews - add to weekly journal (all books asigned above).
 100-200 words with a brief summary and your biggest applicable takeaway.

 **Additional Resources:**